Dev-Trewin/launchpad_dev_code_challenge/README.md

 1-This project was created using .net 6 and entity framework.
 2-Neet to install Microsoft SqlServer.
-1-In Visual Studio select Api project as a start up project 2-run add-migration command
+1-In Visual Studio select Api project as a start up project.
+2-run add-migration command.
-3-run update-database
+3-run update-database.

 Note:This app have three endpoint
     https://localhost:7222/api/game/start